shreyasi23/Wavemaker_internship/README.md

 ### About Project:

 The parking management system aims to ease parking slot management and billing.
-This system will help parking area staff effortlessly locate empty parking spaces in the lot and assign that space to the incoming vehicle.
-This system willalso track the number of hours that vehicle was parked and generate the bill accordingly.
+This system will help parking area staff effortlessly allocate empty parking space to the incoming vehicle and generate the bill.

 ### Modules: